-There are primarily three categories of programming knowledge in introductory courses: 1) syntactic knowledge, such as language features and rules, 2) conceptual knowledge, such how programming constructs and concepts work 3) strategic knowledge, which refers to how to apply prior knowledge to solve programming problems [4, 35, 44].
+There are primarily three categories of programming knowledge in introductory courses: 1) syntactic knowledge, such as language features and rules, 2) conceptual knowledge, such how programming constructs and concepts work 3) strategic knowledge, which refers to how to apply prior knowledge to solve programming problems [4, 35, 43].
 Syntactic mistakes are frequent, but are usually superficial and easy to fix [2, 23].
-Conceptual mistakes could lead to significant misconceptions and are relevant to students' thought process [3, 6, 31, 44, 51].
-For instance, errors on variable initialization and modification relate to various misconceptions, such as variable scopes [14] and where they are stored [3].
-Furthermore, errors on concepts like conditionals and looping constructs can lead to misconceptions on program execution [17, 49, 50].
-Students that lack syntactic and conceptual knowledge could make more strategic mistakes [10, 11], reflecting difficulties in decomposing the programming problem [39, 46].
+Conceptual mistakes could lead to significant misconceptions and are relevant to students' thought process [3, 6, 31, 43, 50].
+For instance, errors on variable initialization and modification relate to misconceptions on variable scopes [14].
+Errors on concepts like conditionals and looping constructs can lead to misconceptions on program execution [17, 48, 49].
+Students that lack syntactic and conceptual knowledge could make more strategic mistakes [10, 11], reflecting difficulties in decomposing the programming problem [38, 45].
 To identify different types of misconceptions, tools should reveal the various dimensions of students' code.
 Therefore, our first design goal (DG1) is to easily understand the semantic flow within students' code.